jenetics/jenetics/PRACTICAL_JENETICS.md

 Before describing one best practice when implementing an optimization algorithms with Jenetics, we should recap what an optimization problem actually is.

-> In mathematics, engineering, computer science and economics, an optimization problem is the problem of finding the best solution from all feasible solutions.
+> In mathematics, engineering, computer science and economics, an optimization problem is the problem of finding the best solution from all possible solutions.
 >
 > [_Wikipedia_: Optimization problem](https://en.wikipedia.org/wiki/Optimization_problem)